tainanboy/CS-course-works/README.md

-# programming exercises in NCKUEE classes, including introduction to programmin, data structures, algorithms, operating systems and so on.
+# programming exercises in NCKUEE classes, including introduction to programming, data structures, algorithms, operating systems and so on.